cognitive-catalyst/WA-Testing-Tool/README.md

 2. Install dependencies `pip3 install --upgrade -r requirements.txt`
 3. Set up parameters properly in configuration file (ex: `config.ini`).
 Use `config.ini.sample` to bootstrap your configuration.
   a.
 In your terminal, copy the config file into a new one, `cp config.ini.sample config.ini`
   b.
-Download a text editor if you don't already have one.
-A good one would be atom or visual studio code.
-  c.
-Open the config.ini file with the text editor, edit and save the following information with your actual credentials:
+Open the config.ini file in your favorite text editor, edit and save the following information with your actual credentials:
       API Key
       url
-      workspace_id: Make sure to remove the "<>" and then enter in the workspace_id. fold_num
+      workspace_id
+  c.
+Set the mode and the mode-specific parameters.
 4. Run the process. `python3 run.py -c config.ini` or `python3 run.py -c <path to your config file>`

 ## Quick Update